-It is true that staying invested in mutual funds for longer periods will get you good returns after the investment duration is over.
+Staying invested in mutual funds for more extended periods will indeed get you good returns after the investment duration is over.
 Especially when it is equity funds you have invested in, a long-term horizon helps to get the best out of your investments.

 But there are certain situations which might require you to exit before the said period.
 Here are a few of such occasions when exit becomes a necessity.

 2. Conditions When Exiting a Fund Becomes Necessary

 We have told you before how it is of utmost importance that you keep track of your investments.
 Asset allocation and diversification can negate market fluctuations to a certain extent.
 However, at times you may have no other choice than to exit the mutual fund you are invested in.
 Below are some scenarios in which exiting is the best choice you have:

 a.
 Consistent poor performance of the fund